 If you don’t usually have fine hair, let us introduce you to the wonderful world of volumizing hair products!
 Seriously, you will be amazed at the difference a few good hair care products can make.
-First up, switch out your regular shampoo and conditioner for our Hair Growth & Repair Set.
-This cleansing and moisturizing duo is formulated with microproteins that infuse hair with strength, preventing split ends up to 20%*.
+First up, switch out your regular shampoo and conditioner for the Grow Perfect™ Duo developed specifically for thinning hair or the Split Fix™ Duo if you want to focus on repairing damaged and fragile hair.
+These cleansing duos are formulated with nourishing organic ingredients that infuse hair with strength and moisture, while preventing split ends, thinning and breakage.
 This means you get to hang on to the hair you still have after postpartum hair loss while your new, healthy hair grows in.

-Once your hair is clean, use Scalp Follicle Treatment & Volumizer on your roots.
+Once your hair is clean, use Grow Perfect™ Thickening Spray on your roots.
 This volumizing treatment creates the ideal scalp conditions for healthy hair growth while boosting your hair’s volume at the roots.

 2. Sleep On It